zalohcin/eyes.sdk.javascript1/packages/eyes-testcafe/README.md

 Wait until all tests in the fixture are completed and return their results.

-Note that if you don't wait for the tests to be completed then in case of a visual test failure, eyes cannot fail the fixture.

 * it is recommended to wait for the results in the testcafe `after()` hook.

 ```js
 await eyes.waitForResults()
 ```

-waitForResults receives `throwEx`,
+waitForResults receives an argument of `throwEx`,

 * If `true` (default) and a visual test fails then reject with an `Error` (in case of a general error reject as well).
 If the rejection is not handled then Testcafe fails the fixture.